The Best Way to Unclog A Toilet When Nothing Works

 How to Drain a Toilet Bowl

 This is where it gets tricky and even gross.
-If your toilet is overflowing but with clean water, you are in luck.
-Use the same hose pipe used to drain the toilet tank to drain the bowl.
+You are in luck if your toilet is overflowing but with clean water.
+Use the same hose pipe to drain the toilet tank to drain the bowl.

-You will literally need to scoop out the waste with a small cup and empty it into a buckets.
-You must have your rubber gloves on.
-The faster you do it the faster you are over and done with it.
+You will need to scoop out the waste with a small cup and empty it into a bucket.
+It would be best if you had your rubber gloves on.
+The faster you do it, the faster you are over and done with it.

-Once most of the water was been removed from the bowl, there is still a small amount of water left at the bottom of the toilet bowl.
-Use the sponge to mop all of it out and squeeze into the bucket.
+Once most of the water had been removed from the bowl, a small amount was still left at the bottom of the toilet bowl.
+Use the sponge to mop it out and squeeze it into the bucket.

-Remember if you don’t remove all this water it will spill all over your bathroom once you remove the toilet.
+Remember, if you don’t remove all this water, it will spill over your bathroom once you remove the toilet.

 How to Remove a Toilet